2020–21 Oklahoma City Thunder season

 The 2020–21 Oklahoma City Thunder season was the 13th season of the franchise in Oklahoma City and the 55th in the National Basketball Association (NBA).
 This is the first season since 2014–15 without head coach Billy Donovan, as he mutually agreed to part ways with the Thunder on September 8, 2020, and 14 days later, went on to become the new head coach of the Chicago Bulls.
 For the first time since 2012–13, long-time players Steven Adams and André Roberson were not on the roster, as Adams was traded to the New Orleans Pelicans, and Roberson signed with the Brooklyn Nets.

 On November 11, the Thunder promoted assistant and former Oklahoma City Blue coach Mark Daigneault as their new head coach.
-At the age of 35, Daigneault is currently the youngest active head coach in the NBA, after the Minnesota Timberwolves fired third-year head coach Ryan Saunders on February 21, 2021.
+At the age of 35, Daigneault was at the time the youngest active head coach in the NBA, after the Minnesota Timberwolves fired third-year head coach Ryan Saunders on February 21, 2021.

 The 2020–21 season was the team's first time since 2014–15 missing the playoffs and their first losing season since 2008–09, the team's inaugural season in Oklahoma City.
 It was also the fourth time under Sam Presti's tenure that the team had missed the playoffs.
 Power forward Al Horford, who was acquired by the Thunder via trade on December 8, 2020, also missed the playoffs for the first time in his 14-year career.

 Previous season

 The Thunder finished the 2019–20 season 44–28 to finish in second place in the Northwest Division, fifth in the Western Conference and qualified for the playoffs.
-The season was suspended by the league officials following the games of March 11 after it was reported that Rudy Gobert tested positive for COVID-19.
-The Thunder were one of the 22 teams invited to the NBA Bubble on June 4.

-The Thunder faced the Houston Rockets in the first round however lost in a decisive game 7.
+After falling to the Portland Trail Blazers in the 2019 NBA playoffs, the Thunder started a rebuilding process following the Paul George and Russell Westbrook trades.
+In the trades, the Thunder received veteran Chris Paul, promising rookie Shai Gilgeous-Alexander, Danilo Gallinari, and seven future first-rounders and four pick swaps.
+Entering the season, the Thunder were predicted to win 32 games with a 33–49 record projected by ESPN.
+However, Chris Paul led a resurgence season that featured an All-Star birth and led the Thunder to a 44–28 record.

+Before a March 11 game against the Utah Jazz, Rudy Gobert tested positive for COVID-19 prior to tip-off in Oklahoma City.
+Attendees were told by Chesapeake Energy Arena PA announcer Mario Nanni that the game was postponed "due to unforeseen circumstances", and to safely depart the arena with a reassurance the crowd was "all safe".
+The league suspended and would not resume play until the 2020 NBA Bubble at Walt Disney World's ESPN Wide World of Sports Complex on July 22.

+In the bubble, the Thunder faced off against former Thunder Russell Westbrook and the Houston Rockets.
+During the series, undrafted rookie Luguentz Dort was lauded for his defense on James Harden.
+In game seven, Dort led the Thunder with a 30-point performance including six threes in a 104–102 loss.